 While these are all great reasons to add a hot tub to your backyard setting, there is mounting evidence of a plethora of health-related reasons to heavily consider a hot tub purchase in your near future.

 As the population is living longer than ever before, yet remaining active throughout their retirement years, extensive research is being done on alternative ways to help us feel more youthful, and help our bodies rebound from physical activity, and just the general aging process.
-What has been found regarding water therapy is fairly astounding and the extent of hot tub benefits continue to amaze me.
+What has been found regarding water therapy is fairly astounding, and the extent of the health benefits of a hot tub continue to amaze me.

 So, in an effort to help spread the word, I have compiled a list of 10 lesser-known health reasons to purchase a hot tub—at least lesser known to me, as I used to think they were ‘just for fun’!